aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 -   In a production environment you would configure Snort to to correctly identify which traffic is considered LAN traffic, and which IP addresses are known to run various servers (this is also configured in snort.debian.conf).
 In this case, we will leave these settings as is.

--   Note the line "var RULE\_PATH /etc/snort/rules": this is where the IDS signatures are stored.
+-   Note the line "`var RULE_PATH /etc/snort/rules`": this is where the IDS signatures are stored.

 -   Note the presence of a Back Orifice detector preprocessor "bo".
 Back Orifice was a Windows Trojan horse that was popular in the 90s.